National Convention: Revolutionary government

-The Constituent Assembly had legislated through its commissions.
-The Convention governed by means of its committees.
-Two of them were of essential importance: Public Safety and General Security.
-The second, which had formidable powers, is less well known than the first, which was the true executive authority and was armed with immense prerogatives.
-It dated from April, but its composition was thoroughly reshuffled during the summer of 1793.

-The summer of 1793 saw sans-culotte disturbances reach a peak under a double banner: price fixing and terror.
-On top came the news of unprecedented treason: Toulon and its squadron had been handed over to the enemy.
-In the name of the wretched poverty of the people, the leaders of the enragés, with Jacques Roux at their head, called for a planned economy from a Convention, which had no liking for the idea.
-However, the revolutionary logic of the mobilization of resources by national dictatorship was infinitely more powerful than economic doctrine.
-In August, a series of decrees gave the authorities discretionary powers over the production and circulation of grain and ferocious punishments for fraud.
-"Granaries of plenty" were prepared, to stock corn requisitioned by authorities in each district.
-On 23 August, the decree on the levée en masse turned able-bodied civilians into soldiers.

 On 5 September, Parisians tried to repeat the revolt of 2 June.
 Armed sections again encircled the Convention to demand the setting up of an internal revolutionary army, the arrest of suspects and a purge of the committees.
 It was probably the key day in the formation of the revolutionary government: the convention yielded, but kept control of events.
 It put Terror on the agenda on 5 September, on the 6th elected Collot d'Herbois and Billaud-Varenne to the Committee of Public Safety, on the 9th created the revolutionary army, on the 11th decreed the Maximum for grain and fodder (general controls for prices, and wages on the 29th), on the 14th reorganized the Revolutionary Tribunal, on the 17th voted in the law on suspects, and on the 20th gave the local revolutionary committees the task of drawing up lists of them.

-The dictatorship of the Convention and the committees, simultaneously supported and controlled by the Parisian sections, representing the sovereign people in permanent session, lasted from June to September.
-It governed through a network of institutions set up haphazardly since spring in March, the Revolutionary Tribunal and representatives on missions in the departments and was followed the next month by the Convention's representatives to the armies, also armed with unlimited powers; and enforced acceptance of assignat as the sole legal tender, price controls for grain and the forced loan of a billion livres from the rich.